jutunen/custom-menu-wrapper/README.md

 Following events cause menu closing:

- * click outside menu items (click mode only)
+ * click outside menu items (on click mode only)
- * click on the heading
+ * click on the heading (on click mode only)
- * hover outside menu items for longer than menu-close-timeout (hover mode only)
+ * hover outside menu items or heading for longer than menu-close-timeout (on hover mode only)
- * menuClose or rootMenuClose event is dispatched from within a menu item
+ * menuClose or rootMenuClose event is dispatched from menu item or its descentant

 #### Dispatching menuClose event